 South Sudan reported 114 landmine contaminated areas totaling 5.32km2 (2.99km2 CHA and 2.33km2 SHA) in eight states as of the end of 2023.
-Central Equatoria province had the largest extent of contamination at 1.88km2.108 Despite newly discovered mine contaminated areas in three provinces in 2023 totaling 0.18km2, South Sudan succeeded in reducing its landmine contamination by 5.41km2 since 2022 through land release.109 However it also highlighted that survey was still ongoing and that climate change affected the efficiency of mine action activities, including survey, due to extended rain and flooding periods.110
+Central Equatoria province had the largest extent of contamination at 1.88km2.
+Despite newly discovered mine contaminated areas in three provinces in 2023 totaling 0.18km2, South Sudan succeeded in reducing its landmine contamination by 5.41km2 since 2022 through land release.
+However it also highlighted that survey was still ongoing and that climate change affected the efficiency of mine action activities, including survey, due to extended rain and flooding periods.
+However is also highlighted that survey was still ongoing and that climate change affected the efficiency of mine action activities, including survey, due to extended rain and flooding periods.
+However is also highlighted that survey was still ongoing and that climate change affected the efficiency of mine action activities, including survey, due to extended rain and flooding periods.

-Sudan last provided an update on the extent of antipersonnel mine contamination in 2021, when it reported 13.28km2 of antipersonnel mine contamination (3.31km2 CHA and 9.96km2 SHA) in the states of Blue Nile, South Kordofan, and West Kordofan.111 The United Nations Integrated Transition Assistance Mission in Sudan (UNITAMS) reported the identification of 255 new SHAs and CHAs during 2022.112 The last progress update before the conflict between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF) erupted on 15 April 2023 was provided by the United Nations Mine Action Service (UNMAS) in March 2023, which reported that 138.09km2 of a recorded 172km2 of contaminated land had been released since 2002.113 UNMAS has continued providing explosive ordnance disposal (EOD) and risk education throughout 2023.114
+Sudan last provided an update on the extent of antipersonnel mine contamination in 2021, when it reported 13.28km2 of antipersonnel mine contamination (3.31km2 CHA and 9.96km2 SHA) in the states of Blue Nile, South Kordofan, and West Kordofan.
+The United Nations Integrated Transition Assistance Mission in Sudan (UNITAMS) reported the identification of 255 new SHAs and CHAs during 2022.
+The last progress update before the conflict between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF) erupted on 15 April 2023 was provided by the United Nations Mine Action Service (UNMAS) in March 2023, which reported that 138.09km2 of a recorded 172km2 of contaminated land had been released since 2002.
+UNMAS has continued providing explosive ordnance disposal (EOD) and risk education throughout 2023.
+UNMAS

-In Zimbabwe, contamination totaled 16.16km2 as of the end of December 2023, a reduction of 2.14km2 compared with the extent of contamination reported in 2022.115 This contamination is all classified as CHA and mostly located along Zimbabwe's border with Mozambique in four provinces, with one inland minefield in Matabeleland North province.116 At the treaty's June 2024 intersessional meetings, Zimbabwe reported that the contamination had been reduced to 15.43km2, with the largest CHA (8.9km2) remaining in Mashonaland East province between the Mazowe and Rwenya rivers.117
+In Zimbabwe, contamination totaled 16.16km2 as of the end of December 2023, a reduction of 2.14km2 compared with the extent of contamination reported in 2022.
+115 This contamination is all classified as CHA and mostly located along Zimbabwe's border with Mozambique in four provinces, with one inland minefield in Matabeleland North province.
+116 At the treaty's June 2024 intersessional meetings, Zimbabwe reported that the contamination had been reduced to 15.43km2, with the largest CHA (8.9km2) remaining in Mashonaland East province between the Mazowe and Rwenya rivers.
+117